symfony/symfony-docs/cookbook/controller/error_pages.rst

             ->addTag('kernel.event_listener', array('event' => 'kernel.exception', 'method' => 'onKernelException'))
         ;

-Finally, we need to add a new handler that will log the exceptions to the acme.log file:
+Finally, we need to add a new handler that will log the exceptions to the configured log file (acme.log):

 .. configuration-block::